AhmedAbd-Allah/zappy/README.md

         - build both frontend and backend docker images using the command "docker build -t frontend" for frontend project and "docker build -t backend" for the backend project.

-        - then you can run docker compose up to have an up and running docker image 2- open your browser and navigate to "zappyheadquarters.slack.com" you may ask for permission to jion the workspace and permission will be granted.
+        - then you can run docker compose up to have an up and running docker image 2- open your browser and navigate to "zappyheadquarters.slack.com" an invitation has been sent to your email to join slack workspace , or you can jpoin using this link https://join.slack.com/t/zappyheadquarters/shared_invite/enQtNTY4MDM4Mjk1NTc0LWNhMTVmZTQ4MzQ2NWJjZTI3NTg5ZDgxZTQyNmM2MWFjNDhkMjg1NzhkYTE3MGViOGM0MjlhYjI4YzZkZjA5MzQ

 3- you can open zappy awesome app through navigating to "localhost:4200" in your browser